uswds/uswds/.github/ISSUE_TEMPLATE.md

 <!-- Use the title line as the title of your pull request, then delete these lines.

 Website: Issues that impact standards.usa.gov look, feel or functionality.
-UI component: Issues that impact the look, feel or functionality of the standards themselves.
+UI component: Issues that impact the look, feel, or functionality of the standards themselves.

 -->